agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 * a list of equity symbols
 * a list of corresponding allocations summing up to 1

-simulates the initial investment as the start date as defined in the list of allocations, and calcualtes the cumulative daily returns and all other necessary data to get, as a 4-tuple output:
+simulates the initial investment as the start date as defined in the list of allocations, and calculates the cumulative daily returns and all other necessary data to get, as a 4-tuple output:

 * stdev of daily returns of the overall portfolio
 * average daily return of the overall portfolio